 Foyer Storage Ideas

 The foyer marks the first stop when entering your home and often the first chance to stop clutter before it spreads throughout the house.
 A stylish coat tree catches coats, hats, and umbrellas.
-Or consider an entryway storage bench with bins for each family member to hold everything from sports equipment to shoes to backpacks to shoes or purses.
+Add a shoe rack for the ultimate way to utilize vertical space in a small entryway and open up floor space.
+Or, consider an entryway storage bench with bins for each family member to hold everything from sports equipment to backpacks to purses.
 Think of it as a preemptive strike against clutter.
 A pretty bench also provides a place to sit, or a temporary landing spot for guests to drop bags as they arrive.

 Organize the Linen Closet

 If your linen closet is a disaster waiting to happen, then it’s time to take drastic measures.
 Here are some storage-savvy secrets to organize your linen closet.
 Rather than warning people to be careful when they open the door, instead, get this space in order and under control.
 Here are a few tips to help you transform your linen closet into a useful storage area.

 Simplify the Bedding – End the search for matching bed sheets by storing a complete set inside one of its pillowcases.
 Everything will be in one place and ready when you need it, and you won’t have to waste time searching for items.
 If you have multiple bed sizes, organize the sets by size—twins on one shelf, queens on another and so on.
 Be sure to keep defining details, like trim, clearly visible.
 Store extra bedding, quilts, and pillows in space-saving vacuum-sealed bags on the top shelves of your closets.